Skip to main content

 plc3fd852bec98 12870921937223780 active 10.0.0.100

-The state of your Private Service Connect endpoint should have transitioned from pending to accepted at this point.
+The state of your Private Service Connect endpoint in Google Cloud should have transitioned from pending to accepted at this point.
 Private Service Connect connectivity has been established now.

-As the final step, allow connectivity using the Private Service Connect endpoint.
+Allow connectivity to your Aiven services using the Private Service Connect endpoint.

-1. On the Overview page of your service, select Service settings from the sidebar.
+1. On the Overview page of your service, click Service settings in the sidebar.

-2. On the Service settings page, go to the Cloud and network section and click Actions > More network configurations.
+2. Go to the Cloud and network section, and click Actions > More network configurations.

 1. Select Add configuration options.